by Kitchen Cabinet Depot • August 10, 2020

 Once you've selected the types of kitchen cabinets you want, the next step is to determine how they will be configured to fit your floor plan.

 The number and the measurements of the cabinets you will need in your kitchen depend on a variety of factors.
 The most important will be the location of and the relationship between key work centers in the kitchen.
-Placing the sink, refrigerator, cook top, ovens, and microwave oven comes first; their placement will determine where the kitchen cabinets can be situated.
+Placing the sink, refrigerator, cooktop, ovens, and microwave oven come first; their placement will determine where the kitchen cabinets can be situated.

 Individual Needs for Kitchen Cabinets